nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_message_definitions.md

 Acknowledgement responses can be requested using the message handling flags:

-These flags are configured within the [ITK-MessageHeader-2](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-MessageHeader-2) and the actual responses allowed are specified in the payload message definitions.
+These flags are configured within the [ITK-MessageHeader-2](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-MessageHeader-2) and the actual responses allowed are specified in the Payload message definitions.

 ---

 ## ITK-SendPayload-MessageDefinition-Instance-1 ##

 This is the MessageDefinition instance for the ITK3 Message Distribution Send Payload message.
-This message can be used to send any payload.
-The payload specification should be consulted for the payload message definition.
+This message can be used to send any Payload.
+The Payload specification should be consulted for the Payload message definition.

 - **Sender:**  Sending System
 - **Receiver:** Recipient System